 - Organizations outside of the Douglas County, KS service area

-At least 75% of people served through the Racial Equity Community Fund should identify as Black/African American, Indigenous/Native, Asian Pacific Islander, Chican@/Latinx, Middle Eastern, and/or People of Color.
+Priority population for these funds are Black, Indigenous, People of Color living in Douglas County, KS, with a minimum of 75% of people served identifying as Black/African American, Indigenous/Native, Asian Pacific Islander, Chican@/Latinx, Middle Eastern, and/or People of Color.

 Priority will be given to projects that focus on the intersections of BIPOC identities, bringing those systemically pushed to the margins to the center of the project.
 These intersections may include: